heilcheng/medexplain-evals/CONTRIBUTING.md

 - Report and fix bugs you encounter
 - Contribute to the codebase

-Remember: Every question helps improve MEQ-Bench for the entire community!
+Remember: Every question helps improve MedExplain-Evals for the entire community!

 ---